LalitaTakle/2021Fall_finals/README.md

 <img src="Total Loss.png" width="400" height="500">
 When we look at total losses for both items over a month, we note that losses occurred in scenario 2 has been reduced to more than 50%.
 This is a good result but there could be a further scope of improvement if both the restocking interval and the restocking quantity is dynamic.
 The simulation we have done here only has the restocking quantity dynamic but the restocking interval is fixed to be a week.

+##Thus, we accept Hypothesis 1 and reject Hypothesis 2.